airbytehq/airbyte/airbyte-ci/connectors/live-tests/README.md

 ## Changelog

+### 0.17.8

+Fix the self-signed certificate path we bind to Python connectors.

 ### 0.17.7

 Explicitly pass the control version to the connection retriever.
 Defaults to the latest released version of the connector under test.